Here are the latest COVID-19 case numbers confirmed Thursday in Washington state

 Hospitalizations

-One hundred twenty-two people with confirmed cases of COVID-19 were admitted to Washington state hospitals on Nov.
-28, the most recent date with complete data.
-Preliminary reports indicate average daily admittances were 118 in mid-December.
+Ninety-eight people with confirmed cases of COVID-19 were admitted to Washington state hospitals on Dec.
+5, the most recent date with complete data.
+Preliminary reports indicate average daily hospital admittances were 115 in mid-December.

 Testing